brucepass/heroku-buildpack-pgbouncer/README.md

 # Heroku buildpack: pgbouncer

+**NOTE** This fork was created to mitigate the build issue caused by conflicting `/vendor` directory.
+This fork should only be used until Heroku has fixed this issue in the original repo.

+More info in Heroku Issue: [https://help.heroku.com/1094764](https://help.heroku.com/1094764)

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that allows one to run pgbouncer in a dyno alongside application code.
 It is meant to be [used in conjunction with other